sahilsk/sahilsk.github.io/_posts/articles/2018-12-29-adoption-of-git-backed-workflow-gitops.markdown

 - **Automate every manual steps**: First and foremost be reasonable behind every process you have.
 Have a constructive arguments for having a manual step for a automatable workflow.
 Chances are you don't need those manual interventions.
 - **Good test coverage**: Adopt [test-pyramid](https://martinfowler.com/bliki/TestPyramid.html) thinking.
 Have a fine balance between unit and functional tests.
 More functional tests means more time to complete.
 So, as much as you can, move 70% of your test cases in unit tests and keep rests for functional and end-to-end tests.
 This will help you balance velocity and reliability.
 - **Diff**: Find a way to generate a diff of your already deployed application and to be deployed one.
 If you are using k8s you can leverage [kubediff](https://github.com/weaveworks/kubediff) or if you are using terraform in your enviroment you can use [terraform plan](https://www.terraform.io/docs/commands/plan.html) command.
 This will help you make decisions whether the new version is good to go without any destructive consequences.
 This step is very important and it's very important to get it right.
 Destructive actions could be eg. giving application limit-requests that your cluster can't handle, or too open or too close firewall policy, opening ports that are not supposed to be opened, etc.
 - **Git branch**: Respect git branches  and keep all branches as close as possible.
-For a promotion based environments you need to start with least two branches:  qa and master or (develop and master).
+For a promotion based environments you need to start with at least two branches: **qa** and **master** or (develop and master).

   Every commit in qa branch is deployed in the qa environment.
-When QA guys give you a go-ahead for production, create a PR out of QA branch and merge it in the master branch.
+When QA guys give you a go-ahead for production, create a pull request out of QA branch and merge it in the master branch.
 This will be the trigger for deployment in the production.
 If anything fails, don't rollback anything manually.
-Commit and send a new pull request and repeat.
+Commit, send a new pull request and repeat.

-You just can't go ahead and start doing gitops.
+Sounds easy but you can't go ahead and start doing gitops right away.
 You need a headstart.
-So, here are simple steps to start using gitops right after reading this article
+So, here are some simple steps to help you get staretd with gitOps.

 ![GitOps Workflow](/images/gitops-gitrepo.jpg)